Diet To Help With Anxiety & Depression

 Studies have shown that kids who eat a lot of processed foods have higher rates of anxiety.

 Think about all those common meals like pizza, mac and cheese, and chicken nuggets.
-They don’t provide the nutrients brains need to stay healthy and calm.
+Those foods don’t provide the nutrients brains need to stay healthy and calm.

 Getting Kids Involved

-Involving kids in meal prep can help them make healthier choices.
+Involving kids in meal prep can help them make healthier choices with their diet.
 Offer them options within healthy foods, like choosing between different vegetables.
-This gives them a sense of control while ensuring they get the nutrients they need.
+This gives them a sense of control over their diet while ensuring they get the nutritious foods they need to help relieve reduce anxiety.

-Making mindful dietary choices can bring better mental health and that of our kids.
+Making mindful dietary choices can bring us better mental health and that of our kids.

 The goal is to nourish our bodies and brains with real, whole foods that stabilize blood sugar and provide essential nutrients.